This is a guided installation of the operating system with optimized settings for SAP applications.

 The next YaST pop-up dialog lets you fine-tune the volume configuration.
 Here you configure the volume for the system and swap space.
 Suitable values depending on your available hardware are pre-selected.
-The data volume comes later, after you select the SAP Application.
+This is for the SUSE Linux operating system only; the data volume comes later, after selecting the SAP Application.

 HINT: Size of the System Volume

 Normally, at least 35 GB is required for the system volume.
 The swap space depends on the available main memory (RAM).
 For more information, see the SAP Note 1984787: https://service.sap.com/sap/support/notes/1984787.